-If you want to bake them up fresh at breakfast, cut the dough into spirals the night before and let them rise slowly in the refrigerator overnight.
+If you want to bake them up fresh at breakfast, cut the dough into spirals the night before and let them rise in the refrigerator overnight.

 Glazed Cinnamon Rolls